 Should you put away your dream of traveling to the UK just because your salary is too low?
 Not really, but here are a few things you can do.

 - Delay your trip until your salary goes up.
 Yearly salary hikes are common in most places.
 Or ask for a pay raise.

 - Shorten your trip to manage within your salary limits.
 If your salary is £500, then plan to stay only 7 days, not more.

 - Use a sponsor.
 As I mentioned above, sponsorships from family members or immediate relatives work well.

 Why do you need 6 months of bank statements?

 Bank statements are not just about how much cash you have in your bank.
 They tell a lot about your financial and personal circumstances.
 From your bank statements, ECOs can assess your sources of income, financial commitments and current lifestyle.

-This information is extremely important for ECOs to decide on whether you can support yourself during your UK trip.
+This information is extremely important for ECOs to decide whether they can support themselves during their UK trip.
 At least 6 months of bank statements are necessary to assess this formation.

-If you lay down 6 months of bank statements, you can clearly see patterns such as your spending habits and saving goals.
+If you lay down 6 months of bank statements in front of you, you can clearly see patterns such as your spending habits and saving goals.